Sai Sai Kham Leng: Early life and education

 Sai Sai Kham Leng was born on 10 April 1979 in Taunggyi, Shan state, Myanmar to Kham Leng and Cho Cho San Tun of an ethnic Shan aristocratic family.
 His great-grandfather Sao San Tun, Saopha of Mongpawn, was a signatory to the 1947 Panglong Agreement and one of nine senior government officials assassinated on 19 July 1947.

-Sai Sai is the eldest son of four siblings, having two younger sisters and a younger brother.
+Sai is the eldest among four siblings, having two younger sisters and a younger brother.
 Soon after he was born, his parents moved to nearby Aungban for two years before moving back to Taunggyi.
 He graduated high school at B.E.H.S (1) Taunggyi in 1996.
 His parents divorced when he was in the 4th standard (4th grade).
 He was living in two homes soon after divorce but ended up with his father.
 He did not see his mother for another six years.
-Leng became a judo player in the eighth standard.
+He became a judo player in the eighth standard.
 He won district-level competitions in high school, and participated in national youth competitions in Yangon.
 He was admitted to Dagon University majoring English subject and graduated in 2003 and also graduated with the English language from Yangon University of Foreign Languages (Post-grad Diploma) in 2004.

 Music career

-In 1997, Sai Sai relocated to the capital city of Myanmar, Yangon to become a singer.
-He started out on his music career in 1998, while still a university student and starred in various karaoke music albums.
-At that time, hip hop was new to the Myanmar and not widely accepted yet by the public at large.
+In 1997, Sai Sai relocated to the then capital city of Myanmar, Yangon, to become a singer.
+He started out on his music career in 1998, while still a university student, and starred in various karaoke music albums.
+At that time, hip hop was new to Myanmar and not widely accepted yet by the public at large.

 In 1999, Sai Sai started endeavoring to be able to produce and distribute a solo album.
 He launched his debut album Chocolate Yaung Yayge Einmet (Chocolate-Colored Ice Dreams) in 2000.
-Unfortunately, the album was a failure but that did not stop him to stand up and try again.
-The follow-up second album "Thangegyin Myar Swar" (Friends) was released in 2001 which turned out to be a success creating him a place to stand in Myanmar music industry.
+Unfortunately, the album was a failure, but that did not stop him from standing up and trying again.
+The follow-up second album "Thangegyin Myar Swar" (Friends) was released in 2001 which turned out to be a success, creating him a place to stand in Myanmar music industry.

 In 2003, Sai Sai released his third album "February Mhat Tann".
-One of the songs from that album named "One Nal Mhat Tan" hit the number one slot in the country.
-Other hit singles followed and the album was a commercial success.
+One of the songs from that album, named "One Nal Mhat Tan", hit the number one slot in the country.
+Other hit singles followed, and the album was a commercial success.
 Sai became a household name, with hits such as Thu Nge Chin Myar Swar, February Mhattan (February Diary), Ever Golli and Happy Sai Sai Birthday.
-In 2004, Ba Sai cemented his position with the release of his album "Sai Sai Live in Yangon" which spawned more hits.
+In 2004, Sai Sai cemented his position with the release of his album "Sai Sai Live in Yangon" which spawned more hits.